+This is such a great way to teach your child to love themselves!
 Every day, have your kids write down something that they love about themselves on a piece of paper.
+If they’re not feeling the self-love that day, they can try something more neutral.
 Then, put it in a jar.
 You can decorate this jar howeeeevverrr they want to make it fun and special for them to have.
 At the end of every week, or every two weeks (you get to decide when to do this), you can open up the jar and read all the really nice things that your kids wrote about themselves.

-Not only are they reinforcing self love every day, but they get a jackpot of love when they read all their messages all at once!
-They’re reminded why they’re so awesome and why they love themselves every single day!
+Not only are they reinforcing their self-image every day, but they get a jackpot of love when they read all their messages all at once!
+They’re reminded why they’re so awesome and why they should love themselves every single day!
 Eventually, they’ll begin to hold onto those messages and keep them inside as they face a world that tells them the way they are is not good enough.
 They’ll remember why they’re good enough because of this exercise!

 YouTube is a fantastic resource that’s full of awesome videos about this subject.
 They have tons of videos for kids and parents on just about anything you can think of!

-Hopefully these tips and resources help you teach your kids how to love who they are and how they are.
+Hopefully these tips and resources help you teach your kids how to love who they are and establish a healthy body image early on.
 We know that they’re amazing, kind, smart, talented, and loving kids.
 Now, it’s just time to help them see that for themselves!